How to improve teamwork by running efficient Retrospective meetings with your team?

 One of the most vivid retrospective benefits is that these ceremonies give power to the team.
 When team members feel empowered, they do not feel resistant to do the changes.

 Another great thing about Retrospectives is that the actions that are agreed in a meeting are done by the team members, without hand-over.
-Everyone analyses what happened defines the actions, and team members do them.
-All this makes the Retrospective a better way to do improvements.
+Everyone analyses what happened defines the actions, and team members perform them.
+All this makes the Retrospective a better way to introduce improvements.

 How to Run a Retrospective